ManuelPeh76/Website-Downloader/readme.md

 npm run build
 ```
 A 'dist' folder will be created, containing the tool.
-Unfortunately, to make it run propperly, you have to put a copy of the download.js directly into the dist/website-downloader-win32-x64 folder (where the website-downloader.exe file is located).
+Unfortunately, to make it run properly, you have to put a copy of the download.js directly into the dist/website-downloader-win32-x64 folder (where the website-downloader.exe file is located).

 ## Build a Windows Installer

+First run `npm run build`.
-Simply run:
+Now you can run:
 ```
 npm run setup
 ```